widderslainte/uod/01_primer/20_questions.md

     Foul beasts live in the swamps to west, but you may face one of the dread Chlendi land squids before you even reach the ruins of their cities.
 Heteri clanmothers speak of Wyrms and other creatures live in the hills to the east, where they crawled from the subterranean furnaces of the Coal God.
 Of course you could dispense with monster hunting altogether if you're crazy enough to raid the villa of a clan tied to the Commerce Guild.

-### Rules Oriented
+## Rules Oriented

 The rule system for Uod is like chinese astrology.
-Here are some answers to Brendan's rules questions based on the current year (using class and level stuff):
+Here are some answers to common rules questions based on the current year (using class and level stuff):

-1. Ability scores generation method? - 3d6 in order
+1. Ability scores generation method? - 3d6 in order.
+Some have weird names.
 2. How are death and dying handled?
-AD&D style, save vs Death to stabilize.
+AD&D style, with a save vs Death to stabilize.
 3. What about raising the dead?
 Yes.
-Are you sure you want to?
+Are you sure you want to come back from the realm of the Dead?
 Really?
 4. How are replacement PCs handled?
 You can play a nog.
 Or promote a henchmen, otherwise get you in as quick as possible using the rule of Cool/Weird/Plausible.
+Then you can choose to create a new weird guy once back in town or at a traveler's inn.
 5. Initiative: individual, group, or something else?
-Group d6, high wins, but my Guisarme pseudo-AD&D version may take over.
+Group.
+Roll d6 high wins, with even ties going to the players, odd ties going to the foes.
+Other crazy schemes are in development.
 6. Are there critical hits and fumbles?
-How do they work? - Natural 20 double damage, kills foes of 1 HD or less.
+How do they work? - You can choose to double the damage die roll or roll twice on a Natural 20.
+Always kills foes of 1 HD or less.
-7. Do I get any benefits for wearing a helmet? -
+7. Do I get any benefits for wearing a helmet? - You look cool and respectable.
+They are also useful for hiding an out of fashion hairstyle.
-8. Can I hurt my friends if I fire into melee or do something similarly silly? - most likely
+8. Can I hurt my friends if I fire into melee or do something similarly silly?
+Most definitely.
-9. Will we need to run from some encounters, or will we be able to kill everything? - trying to kill everything is generally the wrong strategy
+9. Will we need to run from some encounters, or will we be able to kill everything?
+Trying to kill everything every time is not a wise strategy.
-10. Level-draining monsters: yes or no? - yes
+10. Level-draining monsters: yes or no?
+Yes, but effects are frequently only temporary.
-11. Are there going to be cases where a failed save results in PC death? - yes
+11. Are there going to be cases where a failed save results in PC death?
+Yes.
-12. How strictly are encumbrance & resources tracked? - not very strict most of the time
+12. How strictly are encumbrance & resources tracked?
+Depends on a style of a specific campaign, but typically slot based.
 13. What's required when my PC gains a level?
 Training?
 Do I get new spells automatically?
-Can it happen in the middle of an adventure, or do I have to wait for down time? - immediate advances, MU types get one new random spell
+Can it happen in the middle of an adventure, or do I have to wait for down time?
+Advances once you have a reached a location of safety.
+You can study spells for acquisition.
-14 .What do I get experience for? - treasure, defeating foes, carousing, exploring
+14. What do I get experience for?
+Treasure, defeating foes, carousing, exploring.
 15. How are traps located?
-Description, dice rolling, or some combination? - description or time spent
+Description, dice rolling, or some combination?
+Description or time spent, failing back to a roll as a quasi-save.
 16. Are retainers encouraged and how does morale work? - Absolutely.
 Will generally use B/X morale for monsters and AD&D loyalty, but may mix them up.
 17. How do I identify magic items?
 Get your 100gp pearls, boys!
-Or go find a lodge expert.
+Or go find a lodge expert or sage.
 18. Can I buy magic items?
-Oh, come on: how about just potions? - Scrolls and potions, but the sources won't have a big sign out front.
+Oh, come on.
+How about just potions? - Scrolls and potions, but the sources won't have a big sign out front.
 Also, healing potions are the blue milk from Star Wars.
 19. Can I create magic items?
 When and how?
 Lower level Magicians can create scrolls and talismans.
 Prophets can create scrolls.
 Potions when you get a little higher.
 Level 9+ for the big stuff.
 20. What about splitting the party?
-Sure, but if half the players get bored, unfortunate events may drive you back together.
+Sure, but if half the players get bored unfortunate events may drive you back together.

 ### Bonus Questions

-1. Are there dragons in Uod?
-_Your grandfather says he saw one once years ago.
+1. Are there dragons in Uod? _Your grandfather says he saw one once years ago.
 It was terrifying.
-You know the Mindat people use massive lizards for a variety of purposes.
+You have heard the Mindat people use massive lizards for a variety of purposes.
 You think they may have dragons._